siemens/ix/packages/documentation/docs/controls/charts/line-chart.md

 ## Examples

 ### Basic line chart
-Basic line charts use a series of data points connected by straight lines to show changes in values, making it easy to identify patterns, trends, and fluctuations.
-They are particularly effective for displaying continuous data, such as stock prices, temperature changes, or sales figures.
-Their simplicity and clarity make them a popular choice for dashboards, where understanding data trends is essential.
+Basic line charts use a series of data points connected by straight lines to show changes in values, making it easy to identify patterns, trends and fluctuations.
+They are particularly effective for displaying continuous data, such as stock prices, temperature changes or sales figures.
+Their simplicity and clarity make them a popular choice for dashboards where understanding data trends is essential.
 <Playground
 height="40rem"
 name="echarts-line-simple"